jumpinjackie/forge-e33-mod/design/BLUE.md

 ### Design Notes

- - In the game Francois is Esquie's neighbor and "archnemesis" and is in possession of one of the rocks that Esquie desires.
-Francois was created by Clea and is forever longing for her return into the canvas.
+ - In the game François is Esquie's neighbor and "archnemesis" and is in possession of one of the rocks that Esquie desires.
+François was created by Clea and is forever longing for her return into the canvas.
  - Mechanically speaking:
     - Affinity for Clea Planeswalkers is simply added for flavor purposes.
 There is only (going to be) one Clea Planeswalker in this set.
     - It has defender as the game portrayal has him in a stationary position that never moves.